Ichthyosis in Dogs - Symptoms and Treatment

 See files for Dogs

-Ichthyosis is a skin disease that is known for its hardening of the skin.
-This seborrheic condition causes grey scales to appear, but it can result in secondary infections, blisters, onychogryphosis and hyperkeratosis.
+Ichthyosis is a skin disease known for causing the hardening of the skin.
+This seborrheic condition leads to the appearance of grey scales, and it can also result in secondary infections, blisters, onychogryphosis, and hyperkeratosis.

-It is a fortunately rare disease, but it does affect puppies more than adult dogs.
-Certain breeds are more predisposed to ichthyosis than others as they are carriers of genes which influence the onset of the condition.
-At AnimalWised, we share more information on ichthyosis in dogs, paying special attention to its symptoms and treatment.
+While it is a rare disease, it does affect puppies more than adult dogs.
+Certain breeds are more predisposed to ichthyosis as they carry genes influencing the onset of the condition.
+At AnimalWised, we share more information on ichthyosis in dogs, focusing on its symptoms and treatment.

 What is ichthyosis in dogs?

-Ichthyosis is a dermatological problem that can affect dogs, although it can occur less frequently in cats.
+Ichthyosis is a dermatological problem that can affect dogs, although it occurs less frequently in cats.
 As a seborrheic disease, it results in characteristic scaly lesions on the skin.
 However, it should not be confused with seborrhea in dogs.
-These lesion undergo desquamation on the skin and paw pads, meaning the outer layer of skin is shed.
+These lesions undergo desquamation on the skin and paw pads, meaning the outer layer of skin is shed.

 Types of ichthyosis in dogs

-Ichthyosis can be of grouped into two main types:
+Ichthyosis can be grouped into two main types:

-• Epidermolytic ichthyosis: appears in the youngest puppies from birth.
-Blisters form on the skin.
+- Epidermolytic ichthyosis: appears in the youngest puppies from birth.
+Blisters form on the skin, often causing discomfort.

-• Ichthyosis vulgaris: thick and dry scales appear more frequently on the skin.
-Sometimes it can manifest as very dry skin if it is only a minor case.
-It can occur after birth or in the first months of life.
+- Ichthyosis vulgaris: thick and dry scales appear more frequently on the skin.
+Sometimes, it can manifest as very dry skin if it is only a minor case.
+This type can occur after birth or during the first months of life, making early diagnosis crucial.

 Source: Veterinariargentina